Branch coverage measurement¶

 The HTML report gives information about which lines had missing branches.
 Lines that were missing some branches are shown in yellow, with an annotation at the far right showing branch destination line numbers that were not exercised.

-The XML report produced by
+The XML and JSON reports produced by

-including separate statement and branch coverage percentages.
+also include branch information, including separate statement and branch

 How it works¶